 6. If you live near the ocean, take extra precautions.

-Cleaning and lubricating your windows are things every homeowner should do to extend the life of their products — and just to keep them working and looking great.
+Every homeowner should clean and lubricate their windows to extend the life of the product.
 These window care basics are pretty easy to do yourself.

 Your local Pella window expert can help you perform simple window maintenance or take a closer look at any issues that require repair.
-They have the expertise to look beyond the aesthetic to identify extensive window damage and give you professional advice on whether your window can be repaired or should instead be replaced.
+They have the expertise to identify window damage and give you professional advice on whether your window can be repaired or should instead be replaced.